aaadamt/omc-assingment/README.md

-also contains protection from sql injections, intergation with the DB and dynamic query building. the api endpoint - localhost/omcfinal/inc/api.php relevant errors will return for non relevnt dates and non-existing coin codes
+also contains protection from sql injections, intergation with the DB and dynamic query building. the api endpoint - localhost/omcfinal/inc/api.php relevant errors will return for non relevnt dates and non-existing coin codes only one coin allowed, and the rate will be from the coin sent to ILS.

 paramters to send - startdate, enddate, FromCurrency.